DiRAC-Training/DiRAC-software-engineering/_episodes/05-coding-best-practices.md

 > "The ease with which a software system or component can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment."

 The maintainability of software depends on quite a few factors.
-However, in general it must be easy to understand the software (how it works, what it does, and why it does it a particular way), easy to find what needs to change to achieve a given aim, easy to make those changes, and easy to check that the changes have not introduced any bugs.
+However, in general it must be easy to understand (how it works, what it does, and why it does it a particular way), easy to find what needs to change to achieve a given aim, easy to make those changes, and easy to check that the changes have not introduced any bugs.
 Writing readable code, as covered previously in this section, goes a long way to making code maintainable.

 ### Long- or Short-Lived Code?